Rats, Lice and History

 Rats, Lice and History is a 1935 popular science book by bacteriologist Hans Zinsser on the subject of typhus, a disease on which he performed significant research.
-He frames the book as a "biography" of typhus, tracing its destructive path since the earliest civilizations.
+He frames the book as a "biography" of typhus, tracing its destructive path since ancient civilizations.
 He argues that infectious diseases like typhus have had an inordinate but underappreciated impact on the course of human history, as he expresses in this excerpt:

 Soldiers have rarely won wars.
 They more often mop up after the barrage of epidemics.
 And typhus, with its brothers and sisters—plague, cholera, typhoid, dysentery—has decided more campaigns than Caesar, Hannibal, Napoleon, and the inspectors general of history.
 The epidemics get the blame for defeat, the generals get the credit for victory.
 It ought to be the other way around.

-Several later works, including Plagues and Peoples and Guns, Germs and Steel, echoed this idea.
+This idea was echoed later in works such as Plagues and Peoples and Guns, Germs and Steel.

 Written for a lay audience, Rats, Lice and History showcased Zinsser's wry and literate style.
-The book was well received by readers, reaching the top ten in nonfiction bestsellers, and has since gone through many editions.
+The book was well received by readers, reaching the top ten in nonfiction bestsellers, and has gone through multiple editions.

 Summary

+Early in Rats, Lice and History, Zinsser states his thesis:

+Our chief purpose in writing the biography of one of these diseases is to impress the fact that we are dealing with a phase of man's history on earth which has received too little attention from poets, artists, and historians.
+Swords and lances, arrows, machine guns, and even high explosives have had far less power over the fate of nations than the typhus louse, the plague flea, and the yellow-fever mosquito.

 The book is divided into sixteen chapters.
 As noted in the original subtitle, Being a Study in Biography, Which, After Twelve Preliminary Chapters Indispensable for the Preparation of the Lay Reader, Deals with the Life History of Typhus Fever, the proper "biography" of typhus does not appear until the final four chapters.

-The first 200 pages provide background information on topics such as:
+The first 200 pages provide information in a variety of areas, including: